 Guest speaker: Bernie Rinella

-- The essential qualities that make a good family lawyers
+- The essential qualities that make a good family lawyer

 - Advice for young family lawyers